 A traffic jam bottled up the entire 14 miles between Madison Junction and the west entrance.
 Heading north from Old Faithful, that road also often backed up 2-3 miles.
 Even though crowd levels within the park seemed average, literally everyone seemed to come in from and exit to West Yellowstone at the exact same time.
 Thursday morning, a 10:30 arrival still meant sitting in the backup; arriving after 11 both Friday and Saturday gave us a clear ride.
 (In other words, “get there early” isn’t your friend, unless you can get there REALLY early.)
 Going out, traffic didn’t clear until about 8 on Wednesday, and 9:30 on Thursday and Friday.

 Traveling in an RV, we had an easy out.
-As soon as I saw the traffic jam, I just found a viewpoint and cooked dinner.
+As soon as I saw the traffic jam, I just found a viewpoint and secured the trailer with our caravan wheel locks.
 Then we enjoyed coffee and tea, a walk along the river, and wildlife watching until traffic cleared.
 For that matter, we aren’t a morning family, so heading in at 11 and staying until 9 poses no problem.
 But for those without that option, putzing along at 5 mph for 14 miles – doesn’t sound like fun.
 Next time, I’ll likely pick a different place to stay.
 Maybe somewhere outside the east or northeast entrances, which see less traffic.

 And yes, some of the parks featured in the WSJ article linked to in Matthew’s post do have some real problems.
 If you plan to visit Arches, for example, yes, it reaches parking capacity by 9 am.
 However, that’s also not new.
 I’ve read about such issues there for at least 5 years now.
 Likewise, at Yellowstone, full parking lots were a thing in summer even 30 years ago.